mosaicml/streaming/docs/source/getting_started/user_guide.md

 # 🖼️ User Guide

-At a high level, one needs to create a dataset files compatible with a streaming and then load the same dataset files using {class}`streaming.Dataset` class.
+At a very high level, one needs to convert a raw dataset into streaming format files and then use the same streaming format files using {class}`streaming.Dataset` class for model training.

+Streaming supports different dataset writers based on your need to for conversion of raw datasets into a streaming format such as
+- {class}`streaming.MDSWriter`: Writes the dataset into `.mds` (Mosaic Data Shard) extension.
+It supports various encoding/decoding formats(`str`, `int`, `bytes`, `jpeg`, `png`, `pil`, `pkl`, and `json`) which converts the data from that format to bytes and vice-versa.
+- {class}`streaming.CSVWriter`: Writes the dataset into `.csv` (Comma Separated Values) extension.
+It supports various encoding/decoding formats(`str`, `int`, and `float`) which converts the data from that format to string and vice-versa.
+- {class}`streaming.JSONWriter`: Writes the dataset into `.json` (JavaScript Object Notation) extension.
+It supports various encoding/decoding formats(`str`, `int`, and `float`).
+- {class}`streaming.TSVWriter`: Writes the dataset into `.tsv` (Tab Separated Values) extension.
+It supports various encoding/decoding formats(`str`, `int`, and `float`) which converts the data from that format to string and vice-versa.
+- {class}`streaming.XSVWriter`: Writes the dataset into `.xsv` (user defined Separated Values) extension.
+It supports various encoding/decoding formats(`str`, `int`, and `float`) which converts the data from that format to string and vice-versa.

-Streaming supports different dataset writer based on your need such as {class}`streaming.MDSWriter`, {class}`streaming.CSVWriter`, {class}`streaming.JSONWriter`, {class}`streaming.TSVWriter`, and {class}`streaming.XSVWriter`.
-The {class}`streaming.MDSWriter` write the dataset into `.mds` extension, the {class}`streaming.CSVWriter` write the content in `.csv` format and so on.
-For the more information about writer and its parameters, look at the API reference doc.
+For more information about writers and its parameters, look at the [API reference doc](../api_reference/).

-For loading the dataset during model training, one needs to instantiate the {class}`streaming.Dataset` class with a dataset file path and provide that object to `dataset` parameter in PyTorch {class}`torch.utils.data.DataLoader` class.
-For the more information about dataset and its parameters, look at the API reference doc.
+After the dataset has been converted to one of our streaming formats, one just needs to instantiate the {class}`streaming.Dataset` class by providing the dataset path of the streaming formats and use that dataset object in PyTorch {class}`torch.utils.data.DataLoader` class.
+For more information about `streaming.Dataset` and its parameters, look at the {class}`streaming.Dataset` API reference doc.

+Streaming supports various dataset compression formats (Brotli, Bzip2, Gzip, Snappy, and Zstandard) that reduces downloading time and cloud egress fees.
+Additionally, Streaming also supports various hashing algorithms (SHA2, SHA3, MD5, xxHash, etc.) that ensures data integrity through cryptographic and non-cryptographic hashing algorithm.

+Let's jump right into an example on how to convert a raw dataset into a streaming format and load the same streaming format dataset for model training.

 ## Writing a dataset to streaming format

-This guide shows you how to use your custom Dataset with {class}`streaming.MDSWriter`, but the steps would also remain the same for another writer.
+This guide shows you how to use your custom Dataset with {class}`streaming.MDSWriter`, but the steps would remain the same for other writers.

 The {class}`streaming.MDSWriter` takes the raw dataset and converts it into a sharded `.mds` format for fast data access.